Still the One: American Airlin - GuruFocus.com

-The airline improved its overall score and remains the only passenger carrier to appear in the index

-FORT WORTH, Texas, Dec.
-12, 2022 (GLOBE NEWSWIRE) -- For the second year in a row, American Airlines is the only passenger airline to be included in the Dow Jones Sustainability North America Index (DJSI).
+FORT WORTH, TX / ACCESSWIRE / December 12, 2022 / For the second year in a row, American Airlines is the only passenger airline to be included in the Dow Jones Sustainability North America Index (DJSI).
 American increased its year-over-year score by more than 20%, a strong recognition of the progress the airline has made toward reaching its environmental, social and governance (ESG) goals.

 The 2022 DJSI comprises North American sustainability leaders as identified by S&P Global through the Corporate Sustainability Assessment.
 It represents the top 20% of the largest 600 North American companies in the S&P Global Broad Market Index (BMI) based on long-term economic, environmental and social criteria.